SUMMICRON 35mm F2 with Goggles

 1.Overview

-Therefore, the tabs are designed so that when attached to an M-type Leica, the viewfinder frame will be 50mm, and when the lens is attached to M-type Leica bodies from the M3 onwards, the 50mm frame will be displayed.
+Therefore, when attached to an M-type Leica, the viewfinder display frame is designed to be 50mm, and the 50mm frame is displayed when the lens is attached to M-type Leica bodies from the M3 onwards.

-The minimum shooting distance with goggles is 0.65m, which is an advantage of being 5cm closer than the 0.7m without glasses.
+The minimum shooting distance with the goggles is 0.65m, which is 5cm closer than the 0.7m without glasses.

-The lens barrel is the same as the original Summicron, so the lens hood named IROOA can be used.
-There is a stopper so the hood cannot be attached backwards, just like with the Summicron without goggles.
+The lens hood is the same as the first Summicron, so the hood name: IROOA can be used.
+There is a stopper, so the hood cannot be attached backwards, just like with the Summicron without goggles.

 with LEICA M10

-The image quality is just like that of an eight-element lens, and it has a soft feel when the aperture is wide open, but it’s not too hard even when stopped down and the core is extended, giving it an exquisite feel.
+The image quality of the SUMMICRON 35mm F2 with goggles is that of an eight-element lens, and it is soft when the aperture is wide open, but not too hard when the aperture is narrowed down, giving it an exquisite feel.

 A brief description of each Summicron is given below.